-Once one cross navigation has been set you keep on adding as many as required.
-Just open the wizard and click on the "Add" button at the top right corner.
+You can define a cross navigation opening the wizard and clicking on the "Add" button at the top right corner.

 Note that the parameter name will be used to configure the (external) cross navigation.
-In fact, to properly set the cross navigation the the user must access the "Cross Navigation Definition" functionalities available in Knowage Server.
+In fact, to properly set the cross navigation the user must access the "Cross Navigation" functionalities available in Knowage Server.
 Here, referring to Cross Navigation section of Analytical document chapter, you will use the parameter just set as output parameter.